Free Consultation

 ELECTROLYTE BROTH

-3 whole garlic cloves, unpeeled and halved
+• 3 whole garlic cloves, and halved

-5 1-inch pieces of ginger, unpeeled
+• 5 1-inch pieces of ginger

 Directions: